Babu Banarasi Das Indoor Stadium

 Babu Banarasi Das Indoor Stadium is an indoor sports venue in Lucknow, Uttar Pradesh.
-It is commonly used for the indoor sports including Kabbadi, Badminton and Table Tennis.
+It is commonly used for the indoor sports including kabaddi, badminton and table tennis.

 Home team

 Awadhe Warriors is a badminton team who is based at the stadium and is owned by Sahara Adventure Sports Limited a group company of Sahara India for the Indian Badminton League.

-It's also the home ground for UP Yoddha a Pro Kabaddi 2017 team.
+It's also the home ground for UP Yoddhas a Pro Kabaddi 2017 team.